ifedips20s-bit/requirement-analysis/README.md

 4. **Facilitates better communication:**
    It provides a reference document that all team members can follow, keeping everyone aligned throughout the SDLC.
+   ## Key Activities in Requirement Analysis
+   Requirement Analysis involves several key activities that help ensure software meets stakeholder needs:

+- **Requirement Gathering:**
+  Collecting all relevant information from stakeholders, users, and other sources to understand the overall needs and objectives of the software project.

+- **Requirement Elicitation:**
+  Using techniques like interviews, surveys, brainstorming, and observation to uncover both explicit and implicit requirements from stakeholders.

+- **Requirement Documentation:**
+  Recording the gathered requirements in a structured format, such as requirement specification documents, use cases, or user stories, to serve as a reference throughout the SDLC.

+- **Requirement Analysis and Modeling:**
+  Organizing and examining the requirements to identify conflicts, gaps, or ambiguities.
+Creating models like data flow diagrams, UML diagrams, or prototypes to visualize the system.

+- **Requirement Validation:**
+  Reviewing and verifying the requirements with stakeholders to ensure accuracy, completeness, and alignment with business goals before development begins.